 As a small business if you have activity statement debt, you may be able to pay this off interest-free over 12 months.
 This is providing you have a good history of tax lodgements and payments.

 The ATO can be easy or difficult to work with, the choice is yours.
-No matter what, make sure you are proactive and if in doubt about what you need to do regarding your tax or any liability chat to your tax accountant.
+No matter what, make sure you are proactive and if in doubt about what you need to do regarding your tax or any liability talk to your tax accountant.

 Comment